kebaldwi/DNAC-TEMPLATES/TUTORIALS/JsonYamlXml.md

 You'll note that the same data takes up less space, requires less punctuation, and is a bit easier for a human to follow than the JSON above, while still being simple for a machine to parse.
 Assuming the above YAML was stored in a variable called "data", the method to access the first IP address from our JSON example, would work the same.

+> [!TIP]
-> **NOTE** For the full details on YAML and programming languange-specific implementations, view the [specification](https://yaml.org)
+> For the full details on YAML and programming languange-specific implementations, view the [specification](https://yaml.org)

 ## XML

 XML, or Extensible Markup Language, is oldest of the three data structures covered here, released in 1998, but it is still relevant today for many use cases.
 One key use case for network automation is model-driven automation with NETCONF and model-driven telemetry with gNOI & gRPC.
 NETCONF uses YANG Models, which can be expressed in XML format.
 XML is also an encoding option for REST APIs.

+> [!TIP]
-> **NOTE** To learn more about Model-Driven Telemetry with NETCONF, see (Jeremy Cohoe's Cisco IOS-XE - YANG based Model Driven Telemetry Lab)[https://github.com/jeremycohoe/cisco-ios-xe-mdt]
+> To learn more about Model-Driven Telemetry with NETCONF, see (Jeremy Cohoe's Cisco IOS-XE - YANG based Model Driven Telemetry Lab)[https://github.com/jeremycohoe/cisco-ios-xe-mdt]

 XML has a number of formatting rules.
 Here are some of the most crucial: